 Nestled between the fine homes of the neighborhood and bordered by Little Creek, Chapman Parks 13 acres provide a mile long walking path with a connection to Little Creek Trail, a playground and several picnic areas.
 Footbridges, shade trees and a view of WISD’s Ninth Grade Academy enhance the park experience.

 George Brown Plaza - 209 N. Jackson

 Named for one of Waxahachie’s leading citizens this plaza is just north of downtown between College and Jackson Streets.
-It has beautiful brick paving and shaded picnic tables and a new splash pad.
+It has beautiful brick paving, shaded picnic tables and a new splash pad.
 A wonderful view of Rogers Spring Branch Creek is possible from the connecting footbridge.